Submarine No.71

-Submarine No.71 (Number 71) was an experimental high-speed submarine built for the Japanese Imperial Navy (IJN) during the 1930s.
+Submarine No.71 (Number 71) was an experimental high-speed submarine built for the Imperial Japanese Navy (IJN) during the 1930s.

 Design and description

 Submarine No.71 was designed to test high-speed performance underwater.
 Intended to reach 25 kn underwater and 18 kn on the surface, she proved to be too underpowered to reach those goals.
 Nonetheless, the boat was the fastest submarine in the world underwater when built, beating the previous record set by the similar World War I-era British R-class.
 She displaced 213 LT surfaced and 240 LT submerged.
 Submarine No.71 was 42.8 m long, had a beam of 3.3 m and a draft of 3.1 m.

 For surface running, the boat was powered by a single 1200 bhp diesel engine that drove one propeller shaft.
 When submerged the propeller was driven by a 1800 hp electric motor.
 She could reach 13.25 kn on the surface and 21.25 kn underwater.
 On the surface, Submarine No.71 had a range of 3830 nmi at 12 kn; submerged, she had a range of 33 nmi at 7 kn.
 The boat was armed with three internal bow 45 cm torpedo tubes; each was provided with one torpedo.